dellsystem/dellsystem.github.io/phpbb-waldo.md

 **Planned features:**

-*	The ability to select specific pages only where Waldo will appear (in conjunction with random feature)
+*	The ability to select specific pages only where Waldo will appear (in conjunction with the random feature)
 *	A better way of defining the area in which Waldo can appear
 *	ACP permissions
-*	Enable/disable for guests
+*	Enable/disable for guests (or groups)
+*	Users can be choose between having points awarded upon seeing Waldo and have them awarded upon clicking him and being directed to a specific page (with user-configurable text)